 How can I help prevent my child from getting warts?

 Warts are spread by both direct contact and through exposure to areas harbouring a wart-causing virus.
-As such, important tips for preventing warts include:
+As such, important tips for preventing warts on kids include:

 - avoiding direct contact with warts (either on themselves or on others);